 How is HRV used to calculate available daily strain?

 HRV does not factor into WHOOP strain, only into your recovery.
-HRV constantly fluctuates throughout the day based on internal and external stressors, which is why WHOOP measures HRV every night during the last cycle of your slow wave (deep) sleep for the most accurate, consistent reading.
+HRV constantly fluctuates throughout the day based on internal and external stressors, which is why WHOOP measures HRV at night when your body is at rest for the most accurate, consistent reading.